The Ultimate Austrian Ski Food Guide

 Sample the delights of the traditional mountain restaurants while enjoying the warm rustic interior of the mountain huts and echo of the ski conditions from hungry skiers.

-With my 8 years Austrian skiing experience in Kaprun and a ski season in St Anton with Powder White, I have been lucky enough to shred some serious powder and indulge in some serious Austrian ski food.
+With my 8 years Austrian skiing experience in Kaprun and a ski season in St Anton with Powder White (view my Seaonnaire interview tips and tricks), I have been lucky enough to shred some serious powder and indulge in some serious Austrian ski food.

 Here are some of my favourite Austrian Lunchtime Food Heroes.